hammad93/hurricane-net/README.md

 The Forecast Error Database contains information on the accuracy of predicted models from the NHC.
 The two model forecast errors available are labeled OFCL and BCD5.
 The OFCL is the official NHC forecast and the BCD5 is the real track available.
 This data set can be used to benchmark and evaluate the deep learning model.
 The NOAA and NHC also hosts a geographical information system (GIS) that contains raw and processed data on hurricanes.
 The server hosting the GIS is publicly accessible and can be used to evaluate our model by comparing the 2017 Atlantic tropical season.
 The preliminary best tracks can be found here before they are finalized and available in the HURDAT2 data set.
 With the GIS, we can construct a final evaluation data set.

+### Enviornment

+Runtime enviornment was on a remote virtual machine with a Jupyter notebook through http access.
+Use the following command: `jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser`